Muguruza overpowers Williams to Wimbledon title

 Muguruza missed the first set point as Williams drilled a forehand she failed to control, but took the first set when the American hit her 15th unforced error of the match.

-The momentum now completely with the Spaniard, she went up a double break in the second set as Williams struggled to find her range and sunk to the grass, holding her head in her hands after she crossed the finish line.
+The momentum now completely with the Spaniard, she went up a double break in the second set as Williams struggled to find her range and sunk to the grass, holding her head in her hands after she crossed the finish line on a challenge.

+"Not an ideal scoreline," said Williams about losing her first set to love at Wimbledon in 20 appearances.

+"Very satisfied because I never knew how it was going to go because I was very nervous," Muguruza said.
+"I wanted it to go my way.
+I was doing everything I could to be prepared.
+Once you step on the court, you see the crowd, you see the final, you see I'm here playing another Wimbledon final.
+So very satisfied the way I handled it."